aFuzzyBear/astro-ui/docs/XElement/induction/introduction.md

 ---
 # Introducing XElement

-Astro's first and currently, only Web Component Framework.
+Welcome to Astro's first, and currently only, Web Component Framework.

-XElement is designed and created to help enhance the DX of other Astronauts, using Astro in their projects.
+XElement was designed to improve the DX for developers of Astro projects.

-A trusty and reliable swiss-army knife in their arsenal.
-Giving you additional superpowers to help make more of your `HTMLElements`.
+It is a trusty and reliable swiss-army knife that you can reach for that adds a wide variety of interactions to your HTML components in Astro.

-Letting you write good Astro and be super charged as you go.

 ## What is XElement?